CedarvilleCS/CedarLogic/README.md

 1. First, you need to install [NSIS](https://nsis.sourceforge.io/Download).

-2. Next, go to the root of the CedarLogic git repo ([Clone](https://www.git-scm.com/docs/git-clone)) it if you haven't already).
+2. Next, go to the root of the CedarLogic git repo ([clone](https://www.git-scm.com/docs/git-clone) it if you haven't already).

 3. Run `mkdir build && cd build`

 3. Run `cmake .. -A Win32` (If you did not set the windows environment variable earlier, also add `-Dwxwin=C:/wxWidgets-2.8.12` to set `wxwin` variable to the base of the wxWidgets install path).

-4. There is now a visual studio solution in the `build` directory.
-Open the solution file.
+4. There is now a Visual Studio Solution File in the `build` directory.
+Open the solution file with Visual Studio.

-5. Right-click on the project titled `CedarLogic` and select `Set as Startup Project`.

 6. Select `Release` from the configuration menu.